In This Article

 And, no matter your situation, it's important to keep your eye on the end goal.
 "As always, take care of yourself.
 Honestly, it’s OK to cry.
 It’s OK to be angry or to feel a wide range of emotions," says Alison Laesser-Keck of Alison Bryan Destinations.
 "One thing we like to tell our clients is that it’s not a matter of if, just a matter of when.
 Your day will come, and trust us when we say it will be the most amazing thing.
 When we can all come together and celebrate, there will be nothing else like it."

-Below, what you need to know about coronavirus, based on when and where you're planning to say "I do."
+Below, what you need to know about coronavirus and wedding planning, based on when and where you're saying "I do."

 If Your Wedding Is Planned in the U.S. This Summer

-As of this week, Laesser-Keck says she and her partner, Bryan, are officially moving their August destination weddings in cases where guests are traveling for them.
+Laesser-Keck and her partner, Bryan, feel similarly and have officially moved their August destination weddings in cases where guests are traveling for them.
 They are also developing a Plan B back-up date for August weddings where the majority of guests are local, as well as for all September weddings.
 "Not every venue will allow you to do this, but if a venue will, you should jump on it!
 If you wait too long, you might not be able to get married in 2021, as many venues are already booked and the demand is so high," she says.

-What to Know If You've Decided to Postpone
+What to Do If You've Decided to Postpone

-What to Do If You're Waiting to Postpone
+What to Do If You're Considering a Postponement

 - Consult With Your Team: First, Valley encourages couples to speak with your entire creative team in the same swoop—your wedding planner, the venue, catering team, musicians, video and photography team, basically anyone involved in the day.
 "Get a pulse on a potential back-up plan and have alternate dates in place sooner in case regulations or your outlook shifts," she says.
 "The goal is to have all of your loved ones safely attend your big day so everyone can celebrate you.
 Try to think about changing a date as just that—picking up your wedding and simply moving it to a date that feels good for everyone involved so everyone can safely celebrate."